 Inspiration to keep the environment clean can come from nature itself.
 Take time to enjoy a beautiful outdoor setting near you, whether that might mean canoeing a river or lake, hiking a mountain, forest, or desert trail, going on a walk to appreciate the lovely gardens city-dwellers create, or just lying in a patch of grass or a hammock to gaze up at the clouds, tree canopies or stars in the sky.

 A FAMILY INVESTIGATION

 Clean "green."
 Research the chemicals in the cleaning products you use, and what happens after you rinse them down the drain.
 The EPA has gathered information to help janitorial purchases at federal agencies.
-View the Soap and Detergent Association's Sustainability Central web page for detailed, industry and product updates.
+View the American Cleaning Institute's Sustainability Central web page for detailed, industry and product updates.

 FAMILY VIDEO NIGHT

 Watch the movie "Erin Brockovich" together.
 Erin Brockovich is a real person.
 While working in a law office filing papers, she became curious why medical reports belonged in a utility company's file.
 She engaged in an extensive search for truth about the utility's dumping of chromium which was entering the community's groundwater.
 It is an empowering story.
 Brockovich didn't need scientific degrees or impressive credentials to do something important.
 She needed to notice and care.

 The movie can also give your family a chance to talk about work/family balance.
 How did her employer help her?
 Could they have been more helpful?
 Do you know other businesses that work pro bono?
 Were her efforts worth the time she spent away from her family?